 We need to fight fire with fire and deploy best-in-breed technologies to combat them and fight back.
 You also need to take a network approach.
 Can you take collective learnings across other agencies who are experiencing similar circumstances?

-Q: Karl, what lessons would you share with other government agencies about implementing a modern identity management platform?
+Q: Karl, what lessons would you share with other government agencies about implementing a modern identity fraud management platform?
 And how have those lessons helped improve the Department of Labor’s broader security posture?

 Hellmann: We’ve been in this business for a long time, and we do have a lot of legacy platforms.
 Our most successful approach is to modernize legacy platforms on an incremental basis.
 We don’t try to go from legacy to the tip of the spear, we build a solid foundation and incorporate security into every layer.
 Build security in application controls, API calls, platform integration, external-facing presence, and continue to work through those one step at a time.